 In 2012 she won a Northern Writers Award for her young adult novel, Straight on Till Morning and she is currently working on a romantic novel for adults.

 Beverley is the author of the commissioned book, Archie Nolan: Family Detective.
 Three weeks after the book launch For Archie Nolan, her mother died of cancer and twelve weeks after this, her new partner, Blacksmith Paul died suddenly and traumatically.

 As a natural reaction, Beverley turned to writing to support her through the years that followed, posting her poems and reflections on grief on a blog which became Swimming through Clouds.
 Through writing the blog, Beverley helped herself to come to terms with loss and also found herself helping other people who had experienced bereavement.
 The blog has been read 150,000 times and has lead to the author writing on grief for The Huffington Post.
-The book of the blog, Dear Blacksmith will be released by Valley Press on January 31st 2020.
+The book of the blog, Dear Blacksmith is now out: see below.